Jacarte/neovim-config/README.md

 Additionally, you may need to configure the `Option` key to behave like `Alt`.
 In **iTerm2**, this can be done in `Preferences -> Profiles -> Keys`.
 Change the left option behaviour to `Esc+`.
 For **kitty**, you need to set `macos_option_as_alt left` (defualt is no) in the terminal's config file.
 Restarting the terminal (`Command + Q`, then restart) is required for this to take effect.

+## Git

+We laazygit for git integration.
+Make sure you have it installed.

 ## Installing the configuration

 Clone the repo into Neovim's installation folder (usually `/home/<usr>/.config/nvim`):